sehyunc/code-example/README.md

 # Retrieving Pathname in Next.js

-Learn how to obtain the pathname of the current URL in Next.js using the `usePathname` hook.
+This guide demonstrates how to obtain the pathname of a current route in Next.js using the `useRouter` hook.

 ## Quick Steps